hsc996/Workbook_PartB/README.md

 In conclusion, while Linear Search is straightforward and works on unsorted arrays, Binary Search provides much better performance on sorted arrays with its logarithmic time complexity.
 The choice between them depends on the nature of the data (sorted or unsorted) and the size of the dataset, with binary search being the preferred choice for large sorted datasets where efficiency is critical.

-#### **RUBRIC**
-- Demonstrates algorithic understanding (4 pts)
-    > Provides a full and clear explanation for all algorithms, showcasing exceptional understanding in each explanation.

-- Explains Big O notation calculations (4 pts)
-    > Provides clear explanations for all four algorithms, describing how the Big O notation numbers were calculated.
-Demonstrates an excellent understanding of the relationship between algorithmic structures and Big O complexity.

-- Utilises Big-O notation to analyse algorithm efficiency and applicability (4 pts)
-    > Provides a comprehensive evaluation of algorithm efficiency using Big O notation.
-Explicitly compares the two algorithms in each pair and considers their practical applicability.
-Provides insightful discussions on edge cases.
-Demonstrates a high-level understanding of the implications of time complexity in practical use cases.

 #### **REFERENCES**